Black Heritage Trail

 Est. 1915

-Little is known about Noah Roberts beyond his age and professional life.
-He arrived in Columbus around 1915 at age 56 and worked as a barber for the next 31 years, operating from three different locations.
-His first shop, from 1915 to 1918, was at 532 Washington Street in the same wood-frame building first occupied by the Imes & Washington Barbershop.
-From 1919 to 1924, he worked in the Fehring Building at 522 Washington Street.
-His final location, from 1924 to 1946, was in the Bossmeier Building at 318 Sixth Street.
-Only the Fehring Building remains today.
+Little is known about Noah Roberts beyond his age and professional record.
+He arrived in the city around 1915 at the age of 56 and worked as a barber for the next 31 years, operating out of three different locations.
+From 1915 to 1918, his shop was located at 532 Washington Street in the same wood-frame building previously occupied by the Imes & Washington barbershop.
+He moved to the Fehring Building at 522 Washington Street from 1919 to 1924, and from 1924 to 1946, his shop operated out of the Bossmeier Building at 318 Sixth Street.
+Of the three locations, only the Fehring Building still stands today.

 617 Washington Street